raindrum/citeurl/README.md

 By default, CiteURL supports citations to U.S. court decisions, the U.S. Code and various other federal materials, plus California statutes.
 You can find the full list [here](https://github.com/raindrum/citeurl/blob/master/citeurl/default-schemas.yml).
 But you can also customize it to add support for more bodies of law by writing your own [custom YAML files](#writing-your-own-schemas).

 For federal rules, regulations, and statutes, CiteURL's default set of schemas generates links to Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
-For court cases, it uses Harvard's [Caselaw Access Project](https://cite.case.law/), though the latter will likely switch to [CourtListener](https://www.courtlistener.com/) in a future version.
+For court cases, it uses Harvard's [Caselaw Access Project](https://cite.case.law/), though this will likely switch to [CourtListener](https://www.courtlistener.com/) in a future version.

 ## Installation